-To be honest,, I was picking up the pieces from a life, a relationship with my daughter and honestly; a heart that had been broken; again.
+To be honest,, I was picking up the pieces of both mine and my daughters life from a relationship that had gone bad.

 It happens and today, I am so very glad it did.
 I would not have the amazing family that I do.